jc7447/BetterDynAdmin-wiki/Dash.md

 ### -s : silent

 To hide the output of a command, use the -s flag.
 Usefull when doing intermediate rql queries with long response.

+### -k : skip history

+The command will not be added to the history.
+Mainly used to display the help at the start of the console.

 # Functions